gbera23-dev/PROJECTS/C/CRC/README.md

 implemented the functionality of Mr_Assembler and wrote appropriate tests.
 Added overflow detection.
 Wrote a Makefile to quickly recompile compilator, if binary is somehow broken.
 Made minimal corrections and modifications.

+7) commit 28/12/2025: Added a new method to instructions module, that generates assembly instructions for operating on two variables, that is x + y, x - y, x / y, x * y.
+Also added a test in instructions-test.c function.
+Made small improvemenets.